 In 1951, the ILO drafted a protocol that requires equal pay for men and women.
 At the time, the protocol was very far-reaching, but now 163 of the 180 countries that are members of the organisation have signed it.
 Not surprisingly most of the refusers are Arab countries.
 Thailand and Singapore are among the countries that have not ratified this agreement, yet they concluded a statement in 1958 that prohibits all forms of discrimination at work.
 Strangely enough, the United States have neither signed the protocol nor made any agreement to the effect that women should be treated equally.

 Here are some typical examples that still occur on the work floor.

 Although everywhere in the world more and more women do paid work they still earn less than men, according to the report.
 The so-called glass ceiling prevents women from being given top positions and in parliaments and national governments they are still strongly underrepresented.
 With only one exception in Sweden where women form a majority in the government.
+Good for them!

 In Asian countries, women in factories earned at least 30 percent less in 2004 than their male counterparts, and in most Western European countries it is not much better.
 There, on average, factory workers receive less than 80 percent of men’s wages.
 In Bahrain, women are most underpaid and again Sweden, but also Australia come out the best.

 Although they are not allowed to do this in many countries, employers often still ask female applicants whether they want to have a child.
 Discrimination is more and more often prohibited by law, but employers are finding more and more subtle ways to discriminate against women.

 31 percent of the complaints filed concern discrimination in the working environment of women due to pregnancy, childbirth or motherhood. .